ambianic/ambianic-subscriptions/openapi-docs/docs/DefaultApi.md

 - **Accept**: application/json

-## getNotificationProduct
+## getProductInfo

-> InlineResponse2004 getNotificationProduct(accessControlAllowOrigin, opts)
+> InlineResponse2004 getProductInfo(accessControlAllowOrigin, opts)

-Retrieve notification product
+An endpoint to retrieve details about an Ambianic premium subscription product.

-An endpoint to retrieve details about the Ambianic notifications product.
+Retrieve product and pricing information associated with an Ambianic product.

 ### Example